garynth41/Introduction-to-Programming-with-Python-and-Java-Specialization/Introduction to Python Programming/README.md

 * Python Programming
 * Computer Programming

-# Brandon Krakowsky
+# Instructor
-* Lecturer
-* School of Engineering and Applied Science
+* Brandon Krakowsky, Lecturer, School of Engineering and Applied Science

 # University of Pennsylvania
 The University of Pennsylvania (commonly referred to as Penn) is a private university, located in Philadelphia, Pennsylvania, United States.
 A member of the Ivy League, Penn is the fourth-oldest institution of higher education in the United States, and considers itself to be the first university in the United States with both undergraduate and graduate studies.